KaliLab/optimizer/doc/install.rst

 Run optimizer
 -------------------

-To start optimizer, please run the provided neuraloptimizer script, which will start the GUI.
-Alternatively you can run optimizer directly from its installation folder with:
+You can run optimizer directly from its installation folder with:

     python optimizer.py -g